Lmraza98/list_segmenting/README.md

-# Lead List Tool (Simple Guide)
+# Lead List Tool Guide

-This tool turns a raw lead CSV into clean, campaign-ready segment files.
+This tool turns a lead CSV into clean, campaign-ready segment files.

 You only need to do 2 things:
 1. Drop your CSV in `data/incoming/`